ersilia-os/ersilia.io/docs/README.md

 ## Roadmap

 Our journey started in September 2020.
+We will launch an first version of the platform containing a hundred models by January 2021.

 ### Literature-curated models